devkcud/devkcud/README.md

 <h1 align="center">André "Pato" Albanese Junior 🦆</h1>
-<h3 align="center">Full-Stack Dev · Platform Architect</h3>
+<h3 align="center">Software Engineer · Willingly Writes Documentation</h3>

 <p align="center">
 	<a href="https://www.devkcud.com">🌐 Portfolio</a> ·
-	<a href="mailto:patommmmm@proton.me">📧 Email (preferred)</a> ·
+	<a href="mailto:patommmmm@proton.me">📧 Email</a> ·
-	<a href="mailto:andrescalisejr@gmail.com">📧 Email (backup)</a> ·
 	<a href="https://www.linkedin.com/in/andre-albanese-junior">🔗 LinkedIn</a> ·
-	<a href="https://github.com/devkcud">🐙 GitHub (you are here)</a> ·
-	<a href="https://gitlab.com/patomcio">🦊 GitLab</a>
 </p>

 <br>

 ## 🧠 About Me

-I'm a full-stack developer with a backend bias and a tendency to automate anything I touch.
-Currently working as lead dev at Incube Metrics, where I build internal tools, tame cloud infra, and occasionally talk to humans.
+I'm a software engineer with a backend bias and a tendency to automate anything I touch.
+Currently working as lead dev at Incube Metrics, where I build internal tools, manage cloud infra, and occasionally talk to humans.

-I started coding when I was 9 (thanks, Pascal), and haven't stopped since.
+I started coding at 9 because of Pascal, which should be a war crime, honestly.
 Now 18, I focus on crafting things I'd actually use.
-From CLI tools to web platforms to random Download Managers.
-When I'm not elbow-deep in Docker containers, I'm probably writing docs no one asked for, or breaking my system config for fun.
+From CLI tools to web platforms — if I need it and it doesn't exist, I build it.
+When I'm not elbow-deep in Docker containers, I'm probably writing docs no one asked for or breaking my system config for fun.

-🏗️ Things I'm building: smarter internal systems, open source utilities, a download manager that does more than download stuff, and my coping mechanisms.
+🏗️ Things I'm building: smarter internal systems, open source utilities, and my coping mechanisms.

 📋 Side Quests: learning Finnish, battling YAML, and pretending bash is a real language.